Abigail Collins (Visting Scholar)

 Abigail (amcollins3@wisc.edu) graduated from UW-Madison with a bachelor’s degree in psychology with honors.
 She plans to pursue a Ph.D. in industrial/organizational (I/O) psychology.
 She is interested in studying how fostering worker well-being, engagement, and belonging can lead to a decrease in burnout and an increase in life satisfaction.
 She is also interested in the effects of inclusive paid leave policies and shifting worker norms.
 She intends to explore and utilize I/O psychology research to positively impact the lives of employees as an I/O practitioner.
 In her free time, she enjoys cooking, baking, finding new coffee shops, and spending time with friends.

-Abbie O’Byrne (Independent Study Student)
+Abbie O’Byrne (Senior Thesis Student)

 Abbie (aobyrne@wisc.edu) is a senior double majoring in Psychology and Neurobiology with a certificate in Leadership.
 She is interested in studying the impact of gender-based identification of professionals by their last name on assessments of competence in their field.
 She is President and founder of Global Medical Brigades, an RSO connecting pre-Health UW students with clinics around the world.
 She is also Service Director for APO: Beta Theta, a UW service fraternity.
 She currently works as a CNA at Outreach Community Health Centers (formerly Healthcare for the Homeless) and as a teaching assistant for the UW Chemistry department.
 She plans to attend Medical school to become a dermatologist.
 In her free time, she enjoys caring for and shaping bonsai trees, drinking exotic teas, and writing poetry.